Pak Choi Noodles

 Leftovers

-Stuff spring rolls with your noodles leftover, along with thinly shredded cabbage, carrot or any vegetables you have on hands.
+Stuff spring rolls with your leftover noodles, along with shredded cabbage, carrot or any veg you have on hand.